 Also, wash your vegetables under running water, even pre-washed ones, and always use a separate chopping board to cut them.

 Also, wash your hands before and after handling vegetables.

 Other Related Articles

 - 11 Proven Health Benefits Of Goji Berries

 - Cucumber Nutrition

-Regular consumption may help enhance vitamin A intake, improve bone density, promote heart health, aid weight loss, regulate blood sugars, and improve eyesight and prevent age-related cataract formation.
+Regular consumption may also help enhance vitamin A intake, improve bone density, aid weight loss, regulate blood sugars, improve eyesight, and prevent age-related cataract formation.

 There has been romaine lettuce recalls in the past several decades due to contamination with Salmonella and E. coli.
 Growing your own or buying organic will always lower the risk of any possible contamination.
 Also, ensure you are cleaning your vegetables well and handling them with high hygiene standards to prevent any home-based contamination.